PranavMotarwar/zipstream-ai/paper.md

 # Implementation

 The package is implemented in Python 3.8+ and relies on several widely adopted libraries like `pandas` for data manipulation, `openai` for LLM access, `typer` for building the command-line interface, and `python-dotenv` for managing environment variables securely.
-The LLM integration is handled via OpenAI’s `chat.completions` endpoint, with extensive testing across both GPT-3.5 and GPT-4 models to ensure compatibility.
+The LLM integration is handled via Google Gemini with extensive testing across both Gemini's 2.0 and 3.0 models to ensure compatibility.

 The CLI is built using `typer`, allowing for clean argument parsing and quick extensibility.
 For development and testing, `pytest` is used, and the package supports editable installation to facilitate rapid iteration.
 The entire project is open-source under the MIT license, available on GitHub, and published on PyPI for ease of installation.